Karnataka Legislative Assembly

-The Karnataka Legislative Assembly (formerly the Mysore Legislative Assembly) is the lower house of the bicameral legislature of the southern Indian state of Karnataka.
+The Karnataka Legislative Assembly is the lower house of the bicameral legislature of the southern Indian state of Karnataka.
 Karnataka is one of the six states in India where the state legislature is bicameral, comprising two houses: the Vidhan Sabha (lower house) and the Vidhan Parishad (upper house).

 There are 224 Members of the Legislative Assembly (MLAs) and are directly elected through adult franchise.
 Karnataka is thus divided into 224 constituencies to elect members to the Assembly, each constituency electing one member.
 The assembly is elected using the simple plurality or "first past the post" electoral system.
 The elections are conducted by the Election Commission of India.